Privacy at Work

 Where vaccinations are mandatory for specific jobs, the employer will need to know the worker’s vaccination status.
 There is no reason for the employer to have access to a workers Australian Immunization Record or medical records.
 It is sufficient for the employer to ask to view documentation of vaccination, which the employer then marks off on a register to indicate same.

-If a worker is confirmed to have COVID-19, employers must ensure the worker is supported not to return to work while they are infectious.
-Notification should be made to, and guidance sought from, the relevant Health Department and WHS regulator in their jurisdiction.
+If a worker is confirmed to have Covid-19, employers must ensure the worker is supported not to return to work while they are infectious.
 It may be necessary to share the identity of the worker with others at the workplace in order to identify those who have had close contact with a confirmed case.

 Your health and safety rights